WojciechMatuszewski/programming-notes/web/react/react.md

 ## Lazy State initialization (FC)

-There are 2(or 3?) ways to initialize functionals component state.
+There are 2(or 3?) ways to initialize functional component state.

 First variant would be to just pass value.
 This sometimes results in a gotcha where state is stale when that value is coming from a prop.